-Today I’m excited to share with you a free addition that I’ve made to my Alice Round Bag Sewing pattern.
-When I designed the Alice bag, my idea was to make a basic round bag pattern.
+Today I’m excited to share with you a free addition that I’ve made to my Alice Bag Sewing pattern.
+When I designed the Alice bag, my idea was to make a basic circle bag pattern.
 Then find ways to customize and personalize that basic round shape.